chaturay/serverless-artillery/README.md

              Artillery scripts.
   invoke     Invoke your function with your Artillery script.
 Will prefer a
-             script given by `-s` over a `script.[yml|json]` in the current directory over the default script. remove     Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for
+             script given by `-s` over a `script.[yml|json]` in the current directory over the preexisting default script.
+Defaults to running in performance mode but can be run in acceptance mode (-a). remove     Remove the function and the associated resources created for or by it. script     Create a local Artillery script so that you can customize it for